mgrigore21/SpeechRecognition/README.md

 # SpeechRecognition
-This repository contains Speech Recongition code in Python that was used for my MSc Speech Recognition Thesis
+This repository contains a small part of the Speech Recongition code in Python that was used for my MSc Speech Recognition Thesis